timonkrebs/ng-component-hierarchy-visualizer/README.md

 - Path Resolution:

     Path resolution relies on the current working directory.
 If the project structure is unusual or if symbolic links are involved, the path resolution might fail, leading to errors or incomplete graphs.

-- Error Handling:

-    Error handling is rudimentary and primarily logs errors to the console.
-In production environments or more complex projects, this may not provide sufficient feedback for debugging and fixing issues.

 - Mermaid Diagram Complexity: